Michael Donovan, Music Director

 Michael Donovan’s experience as a musician encompasses a wide range of musical styles and forms of expression.

-Donovan is also in demand as an educator.
-He teaches at Wilfrid-Laurier University, York University and at The Randolph Academy for the Performing Arts.
+Donovan is also in demand as an educator—he is newly appointed professor at Dalhousie University and has also been on the voice faculties of Wilfrid-Laurier University and York University.
 He has given master classes at York University, Brandon University, the Glenn Gould School, Chadron State College (Nebraska) and Concordia University.
 He is also an active adjudicator and consultant for music schools and festivals.

 As a composer, Donovan has written numerous settings of poems by living Canadian, German, French and Japanese poets.
 He has also written chamber music and film music.

 Donovan’s PhD in musicology, which was nominated for the York University Thesis Award, is an inquiry into the deep-ecological significance of the poetic settings of Franz Schubert.

 Donovan is also co-founder, co-artistic director and music director of Long Reach Opera Workshop, a Toronto-based opera training program for singer-actors.

 In 2016 Donovan premiered his project Schubertnow: The Journey Outward, a re-visitation of Franz Schubert’s seminal song cycle Winterreise.
 Most recently, Donovan premiered his setting of Ode to a Nightingale by John Keats, a song cycle for voice, piano, flute and bassoon.

 Anne-Marie Donovan is a stage creator and director, native of Montreal.
 Her practice is informed by many years engaged as a concertizing classical singer.